Anne Catherine Emmerich

-She was born in Flamschen, a farming community at Coesfeld, in the Diocese of Münster, Westphalia, Germany, and died at age 49 in Dülmen, where she had been a nun, and later become bedridden.
-Emmerich reputedly experienced visions on the life and passion of Jesus Christ, as revealed to her by the Blessed Virgin Mary under religious ecstasy.
+Emmerich was born in Flamschen, an impoverished farming community at Coesfeld, in the Diocese of Münster, Westphalia, Germany, and died in Dülmen (aged 49), where she had been a bedridden nun.
+Emmerich purportedly experienced visions on the life and Passion of Jesus Christ as revealed to her by the Blessed Virgin Mary under religious ecstasy.

 During her bedridden years, a number of well-known figures were inspired to visit her.
-The poet Clemens Brentano interviewed her at length and wrote two books based on his notes of her visions.
+The poet Clemens Maria Brentano interviewed her at length and wrote several pages based on his notes of her visions.
 The authenticity of Brentano's writings has been questioned and critics have characterized the books as "conscious elaborations by a poet".